 The FCC’s Broadband Deployment Report states that 21.3 million Americans, or 6.5 percent of the population, lack access to broadband internet, including wired and fixed wireless connections.
 This figure relies upon semi-annual self-reporting by internet service providers (ISPs) using the FCC-mandated “Form 477.”

 However, there is a widely acknowledged flaw with Form 477 reporting: if an ISP offers service to at least one household in a census block, then the FCC counts the entire census block as covered by that provider.
-BroadbandNow Research examined the magnitude of this flaw by manually checking internet availability using FCC data as the source of truth for randomly selected addresses.
+BroadbandNow Research examined the magnitude of this flaw by manually checking internet availability by address using FCC data as the source of truth for randomly selected addresses.

 Based on our research, we estimate that 42 million Americans do not have access to wired or fixed wireless broadband.
 Specifically, here’s what we did and how we arrived at this estimate: